 Fond de veau

 If you want to make your curry more elegant, French fond de veau is a great option!
-Fond de veau is a type of French broth made by simmering veal bones and meat with aromatic vegetables and other ingredients for a long time.
+Fond de veau is a French broth made by simmering veal bones and meat with aromatic vegetables and other ingredients for a long time.

 Black tea